- Home

 Very rarely, you may need a biopsy to check whether the bone marrow contains cancer cells.
 For this type of biopsy, you will lie on your side while a local anaesthetic is injected into your pelvis (hip).
 You may also be offered medicine to help you relax (light sedation).

-A bone marrow biopsy is done in two steps:
+A bone marrow biopsy is done in 2 steps:

 You could feel some pressure or discomfort during the biopsy.
-If you feel uncomfortable afterwards, ask a member of your health care team about pain relief.
+If you feel uncomfortable after the biopsy, talk to a member of your health care team about pain relief options.

 Podcast: Tests and Cancer